Transform our Parkways

 Innovative programming for young adults of color

-I will invest in innovative programs that include workforce pathways for young adults of color.
+I will continue to invest in innovative programs that include workforce pathways for young adults of color.
+We secured major legislative funding thanks to this support.

 Climate Justice